-'Roll-out' projects can be submitted starting from 24 October 2022.
+'Roll-out' projects can be submitted starting from 24.
+October 2022.
 The second cut-off date is 16 December 2022.
-The following timeline is valid for the second cut-off date in case the number of eligible proposals for assessment is equal or inferior to 30.
+The following timeline is valid for the second cut-off date in case the number of eligible proposals for assessment is equal or less than 30.
 If more project proposals are received, the assessment period will be extended proportionally and published on the programme website soon after the submission deadline.

-Step Description Indicative date or period Calendar week 1 Publication of the call 24 October 2022 43 3 Cut-off date for submitting proposals 16 December 2022 at 1 pm 50 4 Assessment 09 January - 17 February 2023 2-7 5 PC decision for the approval of projects 06-10 March 2023 10 6 Start date for all approved projects 01 April 2023 13 7 Get started seminar April 2023 14-17
+Step Description Indicative date or period Calendar week 1 Publication of the call 24 October 43 3 Cut-off date for submitting proposals ate for submitting proposals 16December 2022 at 1pm 4 Assessment 09 January - 17 February 2023 2-7 5 PC decision for the approval of projects 06- 10 March2023 10 6 Start date for all approved projects 01April 2023 13 7 Get started seminar April 14-17